wahyukmr/wahyukmr/README.md

 # 💫 About Me:
 Hello Devs 👋<br><br>I am Wahyu Komarudin Hidayah.
-I am a stand-alone developer who's fun to have an experimental projects for development and sharing.<br><br>✅ I’m currently working freelance ✨Frontend Web Developer✨.<br>✅ I’m currently learning about Python,Javascript, and latest framework mostly people used<br>✅ I’m looking to collaborate on an open-source project based on fun and knowledge-sharing<br>✅ I’m looking for help from people who has best experience in using Javascript programming<br>✅ Ask me about life goals, Technology development, and books!
+I am a stand-alone developer who's fun to have an experimental projects for development and sharing.<br><br>✅ I’m currently working freelance ✨Frontend Web Developer✨.<br>✅ I’m currently learning about Python,Javascript, and latest framework mostly people used<br>✅ I’m looking to collaborate on an open-source project based on fun and knowledge-sharing<br>✅ I’m looking for help from people who has best experience in using Javascript programming<br>✅ Ask me about life goals, Technology development, and books!<br>📧 Email: wahyukh069@gmail.com

 ## 🌐 Socials: